 Quiero comprar una casa este año (I want to buy a house this year).

 El nuevo curso empieza el lunes (the new course starts on Monday).

-There is a small group of verbs that changes «e« for «i«, notice that all these verbs end in «-ir«.
+A small group of verbs changes «e« for «i«.
+Notice that all these verbs end in «-ir«.
 Conjugation example: